gathik-jindal/gathik-jindal/README.md

 - **MIPS Processor Design**: A simulation of a non-pipelined MIPS processor accompanied by an assembler and GUI to inspect its step by step process.
 This project also includes three programs designed to run on the simulated processor. ([Link to proj](https://github.com/gathik-jindal/MIPS-Processor-Design))

 - **PotterBot**: A Python-based discord bot that won the Hacknite at IIITB.
-It lets user play Harry Potter based games, progress through levels and store their data. ([Link to proj](https://github.com/SnehalSharma05/Hacknite))
+It lets users play Harry Potter based games, progress through levels and store their data. ([Link to proj](https://github.com/SnehalSharma05/Hacknite))

 - **IAS-ISA**: An assembler and simulator for the IAS (Institute for Advanced Study) Instruction Set Architecture, implemented in Python. ([Link to proj](https://github.com/gathik-jindal/IAS-ISA))